olliejday/rl-algorithms/README.md

 # TODO

-* Add multiple random seeds on training and running calls, adjust plotting to plot mean and std over random seeds
+* Add multiple random seeds on training and running calls
+* Adjust plotting to plot mean and std over random seeds and to be able to plot multiple different algorithms on one plot to compare
+* Factor training logger out into common and pass things to log as dict or list